asterics/AsTeRICS-Grid/docs/documentation_user/05_actions.md

    * [openHAB Action](05_actions.md#openhab-action): allows to do environmental control using devices interfaced by the OpenHAB framework
    * [HTTP action](05_actions.md#http-action): allows to execute commands on programs and devices providing a REST API through HTTP.
    * [UART action](05_actions.md#uart-action): allows to execute commands on microcontrollers providing a UART (Serial) interface (wired or Bluetooth).
+   * [Predefined actions](05_actions.md#predefined-actions): sets up actions which wrap other actions in a more user-friendly way (e.g. easy setup for [Shelly](https://www.shelly.com) devices, using the HTTP action in the background).

 [Back to Overview](README.md)